Get a free, no obligation personal loan quote with rates as low as 9.99%

 The two main credit bureaus in Canada are Equifax and TransUnion.
-Lenders tend to have a preference for either Equifax or TransUnion, but some will check both.
+Many lenders prefer one or the other, but some will check both.

 What Is A Credit Bureau?

-A credit bureau also referred to as a consumer credit reporting agency, is a business that gathers and compiles information regarding a consumer’s credit history from banks, financial institutions, and other organizations, like courthouses and the Office of the Superintendent of Bankruptcy.
+A credit bureau is an entity that gathers and compiles information regarding a consumer’s credit history from banks, financial institutions, lenders, creditors, and other organizations, such as courthouses and the Office of the Superintendent of Bankruptcy.

-A credit bureau uses the information they’ve gathered about individual consumers and creates a credit report and score which then becomes available to a variety of lenders and other financial institutions with your permission.
-In Canada, there are two credit bureaus: Equifax and TransUnion, that lenders refer to when analyzing your creditworthiness.
+A credit bureau uses the information they’ve gathered about individual consumers and creates a credit report and score.
+This information then becomes available to a variety of lenders and other financial institutions with your permission to assess your creditworthiness.

 Do Credit Bureaus Make Lending Decisions?

-There is a common misconception that credit bureaus make lending decisions, however, this is incorrect.
+There is a common misconception that credit bureaus make lending decisions; however, this is incorrect.
 A credit bureau is an independent third-party company that relays information between the consumer and the lender.
-The consumer’s information is made available to lenders by credit bureaus but, at the end of the day, the final lending decision lies with the creditor.
+The consumer’s information is made available to lenders by the credit bureaus, but at the end of the day, the final lending decision lies with the creditor.

 Free Equifax credit score